linrongbin16/colorbox.nvim/README.md

 This is it!

-It use offline github actions to weekly collect and update the most popular Vim/Neovim colorscheme list and install for you.
+It use offline github actions to weekly collect and update the most popular Vim/Neovim colorscheme list.

+It install those color plugins via git submodules instead of embeding the source code, so you get continuously updates from those original authors instead of me, e.g. this plugin only transport/manage colors, not produce them.

 It allow you do any switches with:
   * Multiple policies: suffle playback, play in order, single cycle.